Alexander Afenyo-Markin: 14 Libraries Project

 As part of delivering quality education in the constituency, 14 libraries have been constructed to enable a reading culture among young people.
 A total of 14 libraries have been constructed under this initiative.

 Royal Palm Tree Project

 On 7 March 2020, Afenyo-Markin planted Royal Palm trees in the Winneba capital.

 Personal life

 Afenyo-Markin is married to Dianne Markin.
 He plays table tennis and golf.
 He is a Freemason.
 He is of the Ewe tribe from the Volta Region of Ghana and is a committed Catholic.

+Viewpoint and Controversies

+In May 2026, Afenyo-Markin faced public criticism from the Ghana Bar Association (GBA) following comments he made about a Circuit Court judge presiding over a case involving NPP Bono Regional Chairman Kwame Baffoe (popularly known as Abronye DC).
+During a press briefing, he criticised the judge’s handling of the case, including decisions relating to bail, and questioned the judge’s competence and impartiality.

+The GBA subsequently issued a statement describing the remarks as “unethical,” “unprofessional,” and “unbecoming” of a senior lawyer and political leader.
+The Association argued that concerns about judicial decisions should be pursued through established legal processes such as appeals rather than public criticism of judges.

+He stated tribunals bill could return Ghana to tsoo boi, let the blood flow justice and cautioned against establishing a tribunal system that could avoid due process.